nrwl/nx/packages/schematics/README.md

 Also, `mymodule.module.ts` will have `StoreModule.forFeature` and `EffectsModule.forFeature` configured.

-#### skipImport
+#### onlyAddFiles

-Add `--skipImport` to generate files without adding imports to the module.
+Add `--onlyAddFiles` to generate files without adding imports to the module.

 ### upgrade-shell

-Run `schematics @nrwl/schematics:upgrade-shell --module=src/app/app.module.ts --angularJsImport=../legacy --angularJsCmpSelector=rootLegacyCmp` and you will see the following files created:
+Run `schematics @nrwl/schematics:upgrade-shell --module=src/app/app.module.ts --angularJsImport=legacy --angularJsCmpSelector=rootLegacyCmp` and you will see the following files created:

 ```
 /src/app/legacy-setup.ts